elastic/anonymize-it/README.md

 An anonymizer requires a `reader` and a `writer`.
 Currently, only an elasticsearch reader `readers.ESReader()` and a filesystem writer `writers.FSWriter()` are provided.

 #### `readers`

 Creating an instance of a reader requires the following:

 * a `source` object, which contains parameters about the source.
 Please note that each reader class requires a different set of parameters.
 Please consult docstrings for specific parameters.
-* `masked_fields` which is a dictionary that contains field names that should be masked, along with the faker provider to be used for masking. e.g.: `{"user.name": "user_name", "user.email": "email"}`
+* `masked_fields` which is a dictionary that contains field names that should be masked, along with the faker provider to be used for masking, if using the Faker-base anonymization. e.g.: `{"user.name": "user_name", "user.email": "email"}`
+If using the hash-based implementation, `masked_fields` is simply a list of field names to be masked. e.g.: `["user.name", "user.email"]`
-* `suppressed_fields` which is a list of fields that should not be included in anonymization.
+* `suppressed_fields` which is a list of fields that should NOT be included in anonymization.

-`masked_fields` is required on the reader since the reader is responsible for enumerating the distinct values for each field to be used as a lookup for masking values.
+`masked_fields` is required on the reader since the reader is responsible for enumerating the distinct values for each field to be used as a lookup for masking values in the faker-based anonymization.

 `suppressed_fields` is required on the reader since we will explicitly exclude these from a search query.

 Readers must implement the following methods:
+* `get_data()`, which is responsible for returning data from the source and passing it to the anonymizer.

-* `create_mappings()`, which is responsible for generating a dictionary to be used by the anonymizer object.
+* (If using Faker-based anonymization), `create_mappings()`, which is responsible for generating a dictionary to be used by the anonymizer object.
 The dictionary is structured as so:
     ```python
     {
       "field.1": {